sdi0700224/MultiLayerSorter/README.md

 MySort.cpp: the main function, does the forking and load splitting, both for root and first layer childer(plitters/mergers)

 Tried to code clean, but no so familiar with linux syscalls, so sometimes I was not so cautious, though some functionallity could be moved to seperate classes so code could potentially be more sustainable.
-Nevermind this is not gonna be used for production anyway.
 Used low level syscall printing just for final results.

 ## Makefile

 Added Dubug command to use valgrid

 Clean removes files